 - Task lists are used when tasks need to be completed in a certain order.
 You could create a task list for

-weeklyorganization (backpack cleanout, planner update, etc) that can be reused each week.
+weeklyorganization (backpack cleanout, planner update, etc) that you can reuse each week.

-- To-do lists are more flexible; tasks can be completed in any order.
+- To-do lists are more flexible; you can complete tasks in any order.
 To-do lists are great for capturing all the unique things you need to complete for that week.

 Parents can create routines for the entire household – work on homework from 4-5:30, dinner at 6 PM, get ready for the next school day at 8:30 PM.
 Obviously, this can be difficult if you have a lot of kids with lots of activities.
 However, a routine that includes structured times for particular activities is a big help for kids who struggle with executive functioning.